jefflunt/mini-pubsub/README.md

 assumptions you should be aware of:

 * The network you're sending messages over is mostly reliable.
-* Losing any given message, or even all messages for a short amount of time is acceptable so long as things come back online eventually.
+* Losing any given message, or even all messages for a short amount of time, is acceptable so long as things come back online eventually.

-Think of these messsages like UDP packets - if a few get lost, so what?
+Think of these messsages like UDP packets: if a few get lost, so what?
 Move on with your life.
 If you need highly available, totally fault tolerant, with robust retry logic (the TCP equivalent), then this isn't the solution you're looking for.